hyphacoop/remote/index.md

 We have weekly meetings that all members attend.
 Having an established meeting template and knowing who is "cultivating" (i.e. chairing) and notetaking before the meeting begins, makes our time together a lot more efficient.
 [This is one of the meeting templates we use](https://github.com/hyphacoop/organizing/blob/master/-meeting-template.md) and you can find [our archived meeting notes here](https://meetings.hypha.coop).

 Working remote means that we lose some of the organic conversations that happen in a workplace.
 We usually start our team meetings with "personal check-ins" to make space for conversations that aren't strictly work related.
 The cultivator comes with a discussion prompt to start the personal check-ins.
-Some we have used in the past include "What was your first email address" and "What is your first memory of the internet".
+Some we have used in the past include "What was your first email address" and "What is your first memory of the Internet".

 Establishing a virtual office may require us to sign up to new digital services, which means we will be relying on more providers for our day-to-day operations.
 Don't forget to keep a [Services Inventory](https://link.hypha.coop/inventory) to keep track of what services exist, what they are used for, and who has access to each.